-"Love" gets used loosely.
-People say it about a partner of three weeks and a partner of thirty years, and the word covers very different states each time.
 What follows is not a quiz with a score.
-It is a set of signs that, taken together, suggest the early infatuation has started to settle into something with weight behind it.
+It is a set of signs that, taken together, suggest the early infatuation has started to settle into something with more weight behind it — what researchers distinguish as companionate love: stable affection, mutual knowledge, and a felt sense of the relationship as a secure foundation.

 1. Their ordinary days matter to you

-Infatuation fixates on the highlights — the date, the text, the chemistry.
-A deeper attachment shows up in the boring parts.
-You want to know whether their meeting went badly, whether they slept, whether the dentist hurt.
-The Gottman Institute calls this building "love maps": holding a detailed, updated picture of the other person's inner world.
+Infatuation fixates on the highlights — the date, the text, the chemistry of encounter.
+A deeper attachment shows up in the unremarkable parts.
+You want to know whether their meeting went badly, whether they slept, whether the errand they were dreading got done.
+John Gottman describes this as building "love maps": holding a detailed, regularly updated picture of the other person's inner world — their pressures, their preferences, their current preoccupations.
 The sign is curiosity about their unremarkable Tuesday, not just their good news.

 2. You think about their long-term wellbeing, not just your enjoyment of them